msheraton/qv-user-manager/README.md

 qv-user-manager
 ===============

-qv-user-manager for QlikView 10 allows you to retrieve information about assigned Named CAL's and Document CAL's as well as DMS user authorization for your QlikView Servers.
+qv-user-manager for QlikView 10 allows you to retrieve information about assigned Named CALs and Document CALs as well as DMS user authorization for your QlikView Servers.

 It also allows you to populate DMS with users in various ways, which can be useful in some DMZ solutions where for example QlikView Publisher is not allowed to handle the distribution.